EmbeddedNinjaCoder/my-git-project/README.md

-Hello Ambassador Santos \n
+- Hello Ambassador Santos
-Hello to you Sir.
+- Hello to you Sir.